 If you would like to talk about sheltered housing and other housing options with somebody directly, you can visit the Community Information and Advice Hub.

-Our Solihull Connect adult social care team can also help you find the right home for you:
+Our Solihull Connect adult social care team can also put you in touch with services that can help you find the right home for you:

 - email email@example.com